tesibelda/influxclean/README.md

 ```
 Debug mode is enabled by default to let you see the action that would be taken with dry run mode disabled.

-* Check the output and if you see the expected results you may launch the cleanup from your database(s).
+* Check the output and if you see the expected results, you may launch the cleanup from your database(s).
+Anyway remember the warning above.
 ```
 /path/to/influxclean --dryrun=false --config /path/to/influxclean.conf
 ```

+You can disable debug logging by adding the flag --debug=false to the command.

 # Example output